- What other names is Magnesium known by?

 - Dosing considerations for Magnesium.

-- Use as a laxative for constipation or preparation of the bowel for surgical or diagnostic procedures.
+- Constipation.
+Taking magnesium by mouth is helpful as a laxative for constipation and to prepare the bowel for medical procedures.

 Likely Effective for...

-- A type of irregular heartbeat called torsades de pointes.
+- Irregular heartbeat (torsades de pointes).
+Giving magnesium intravenously (by IV) is helpful for treating a certain type of irregular heartbeat called torsades de pointes.

 Possibly Effective for...